Parallel computing and GPU programming with Julia¶

 One use case could be to manually distribute expensive function calls between processes, but there are higher-level and simpler constructs than @spawn / @spawnat:

-macro for for loops.
-Can be used with a reduction operator to gather work performed by the independent tasks. - the pmap function which maps an array or range to a given function.
+• the @distributed macro for for loops.
+Can be used with a reduction operator to gather work performed by the independent tasks.

-we need to modify our function to accept a range so we will use this modified version.
+To illustrate the difference between these approaches we revisit the sum_sqrt function from the Multithreading notebook.
+To use pmap we need to modify our function to accept a range so we will use this modified version.
 Note that to make any function available to all processes it needs to be decorated with the @everywhere macro:

 @everywhere function sqrt_sum_range(A, r)